The Waterboys: 2003–2013: Universal Hall, Book of Lightning, An Appointment with Mr Yeats

-2014–present: Modern Blues, soul, funk and beats
+2014–2021: Modern Blues, Out of All This Blue, Where the Action Is & Good Luck Seeker (soul, funk and beats)

 Ralph Salmins remained with Scott and Wickham for the band's next album, Modern Blues, which was first announced in October 2014 and released on 19 January 2015 in the United Kingdom (7 April in North America).
 Inspired mostly by soul and blues, the album was recorded in Nashville, and produced by Mike Scott and mixed by Bob Clearmountain.
 The line up introduced another new Waterboys keyboard player, "Brother" Paul Brown (replacing Hallawell), while bass was provided by veteran Muscle Shoals bass player David Hood.
 The record featured other country/rhythm-and-blues musicians including Zach Ernst, Don Bryant and Phil Madeira.
 The first UK single from the Modern Blues album was 'November Tale'.

 Modern Blues was followed in 2017 by a double studio album, Out of All This Blue, which built on the soul and blues of its predecessor while adding more funk and contemporary dance rhythms, and was released on 8 September by BMG Records.
 Scott described it as "two-thirds love and romance, one-third stories and observations.... the songs just kept coming, and in pop colours."
 The first single from the album was "If The Answer Is Yeah", released in July.